NAMI HelpLine

 What should I avoid while taking esketamine?

 Do not drive, operate machinery, or do anything where you need to be completely alert after taking esketamine nasal spray.
 Do not take part in these activities until the next day following a restful sleep.
-Avoid alcohol, illicit substances, or other central nervous system depressants such as sedatives or opioids as they may increase sedation.
+Avoid alcohol, illicit substances, or other central nervous system depressants such as sedatives or opioids as they may increase the risk of sedation.

 What happens if I overdose with esketamine?